Miss World

 Miss World is the oldest existing international beauty pageant.
 It was created in the United Kingdom by Eric Morley in 1951.
 Since his death in 2000, Morley's widow, Julia Morley, has chaired the pageant.
 Along with Miss Universe, Miss International, and Miss Earth, it is one of the Big Four beauty pageants.

-The current Miss World is Suchata Chuangsri of Thailand who was crowned on 31 May 2025 in Hyderabad, India.
+The current Miss World is Joheirry Mola of the Dominican Republic, who was crowned on 5 September 2026 in Nha Trang, Vietnam.

 History

 20th century

-In 1951 Eric Morley organised a bikini contest as part of the Festival of Britain celebrations that he called the Festival Bikini Contest.
+In 1951, Eric Morley organised a bikini contest as part of the Festival of Britain celebrations that he called the Festival Bikini Contest.
 The event was popular with the press, which dubbed it "Miss World".
 The swimsuit competition was intended as a promotion for the bikini, which had only recently been introduced to the market and was still widely regarded as immodest.
 When the 1951 Miss World pageant winner, Kerstin "Kiki" Hakansson from Sweden, was crowned in a bikini, it added to the controversy.

 The pageant was originally planned as a Pageant for the Festival of Britain, but Morley decided to make the Miss World pageant annual.
 He registered the "Miss World" name as a trademark, and all future pageants were held under that name.
 But because of the controversy arising from Håkansson's crowning in a bikini, countries with religious traditions threatened not to send delegates to future events, and the bikini was condemned by the Pope.
-Objection to the bikini led to its replacement in all future pageants with more modest swimwear, and from 1976 swimsuits were replaced by evening gowns for the crowning.
+Objection to the bikini led to its replacement in all future pageants with more modest swimwear, and from 1976, swimsuits were replaced by evening gowns for the crowning.
 Håkansson remains the only Miss World crowned in a bikini.
-In Miss World 2013 all participants wore a one-piece swimsuit plus a traditional sarong below the waist as a compromise with local culture.
+In Miss World 2013, all participants wore a one-piece swimsuit plus a traditional sarong below the waist as a compromise with local culture.

 Morley announced the Miss World winners in the order No. 3, No. 2 and No. 1.
 This was intended to keep the tension up, and avoid the anticlimax if Nos.
 2 and 3 are announced after the winner.